oshibka404/ozorn.in/src/content/blog/line-jumps.md

 ## Conclusion

 There is a unique set of skills and knowledge you can acquire only leading projects.
 At the very least, it makes you a better engineer as you start being more considerate of the business side of things.
 You see first-hand who stakeholders are, and why do they hold their stakes.
 You realise why some things that appear important don’t ever get done as you yourself have to make decisions not to do some things.
-You see how much small details turn out to matter: the jumps close to one another, next to a bend, intersections of lines with a very acute angle… all these things you don’t think about until you do.
+You see how much small details matter: the jumps close to one another, next to a bend, intersections of lines with a very acute angle… all these things you don’t think about until you do.
 And then you make them work as intended together.
 That’s the beauty of engineering.

 _This article was originally published on [Miro Engineering](https://medium.com/miro-engineering/) blog on Medium._